 Artistic endeavours

 On entering Corinthia London's lobby you are struck by an enormous shimmering round vision, glowing with a white incandescence that appears to float down from a central dome.
-This is a 'full moon' chandelier was created by Parisian designer, Chafik Gasmi and produced by Baccarat.
+This is the 'Crystal Moon' chandelier, created by Parisian designer, Chafik Gasmi and produced by Baccarat.
 1,001 crystal baubles hang, seemingly effortlessly, illuminated with inconspicuous LEDs, creating an uplifting aura synonymous with a hugely galmourous Christmas.

 This elegant lobby lounge, with an outdoor courtyard complete with open fireplace, is an obvious place for day and night meetings and greetings, while it offers up a delectable high tea, thanks to the finger-licking pastry skills of Claire Clarke.